 - All key money and deposits for the apartment are paid for completely by AEON.

 - AEON will assist teachers in registering their address at their local city office.

-- AEON will assist teachers in opening a Japanese bank account which is used to directly deposit the monthly salary.
+- AEON will assist teachers in opening a Japanese bank account with the Mizuho Bank of Okayama which is used to directly deposit the monthly salary.